arpadpall21/martingale-strategy-tester/README.md

 ## Usage
 - run the program with `python main.py`
-- code written self explanatory in `main.py`
+- configure the program through `config.py`